 Ben began his career as an ecologist, studying pocket gophers on native grasslands.
 Data proved to be a second passion though, and he’s been working in computing since the late 1990s on a wide variety of gadgets and gizmos: routers, satellite data, DSL hardware, streaming audio consumer electronics, phone and voicemail software, and now human population data.

-Outside of his work at MPC, Ben is an avid cyclist, golfer, and birdwatcher.
+Outside of his work at ISRDI, Ben is an avid cyclist, golfer, and birdwatcher.
 He is also the father to two lovely daughters.
 As of this writing, Ben has never been to outer space.

 (Ben has also been Spotlighted!)

 Willy Lee started web work while studying studio art at Carleton College.
 The web was something you could learn the entire body of knowledge in an afternoon at that time.
 Willy took this love of narrative and storytelling to the new medium and somehow stumbled upon a career.
 After a decade at the Minneapolis Institute of Arts doing all things web, Willy switched focus to application performance.
 As the IT Ops Manager at ISRDI, Willy and the team profile and monitor system performance and work with our programmers to find ways to deliver speed and reliability to our users.